corvus-dotnet/Corvus.Extensions/README.md

 - Remove all items from the list that match a predicate

-### Stream

-- Flush and rewind the stream
-- Read as bytes
-- Read as a string in various encodings

 ### String

 - Get as a stream in various encodings
-- Get the first n characters/words with optional ellipsis
 - Base64 encode/decode (with or without URL safety)
 - Reverse
 - To camel case
-- Add/remove prefix or suffix
-- Replace XML tags in a string (safely; requires valid XML)

 ### Task